giraldiego/NOIR/README.md

 2. Refer to the installation instructions that are on the ENB’s page.
 I recommend anything made for Obsidian Weathers.

-I use Re-Engaged for Obsidian on my personal installation, ENB is not included with NOISE.
+I use Re-Engaged for Obsidian on my personal installation, ENB is not included with NOIR.

 ## Adding ReShade: